What is Hyperhidrosis?

 Treatments for Axillary Hyperhidrosis:

-- Armpit injections: Medicated armpit injections block the nerves that activate sweat glands, providing relief for several months
+• Armpit treatment: Medicated armpit treatment to block the nerves that activate sweat glands, providing relief for several months

 Generalised Hyperhidrosis